-Mr Arneil was appointed to General Manger, Asia Pacific in January 2022 where he is responsible for running the company's Asia Pacific activities which are headquartered in Sydney, Australia
+Mr Arneil was appointed to General Manger, Asia Pacific in January 2022 and more recently President, Asia Pacific in January 2023 where he is responsible for running the company's Asia Pacific activities which are headquartered in Sydney, Australia.

 Mr Arneil has a Bachelor of Business Management from The University of Queensland in Australia and a Masters of Business Administration from The University of Leicester in the UK.